 The AI Hub at McSilver

 The AI Hub at McSilver has been established to investigate how artificial intelligence-driven (AI) systems can be used to equitably address poverty and challenges relating to race and public health, and to provide thought leadership on the implications.
 This work has been made possible by a $5 million gift from philanthropists Martin Silver and Dr. Constance McCatherin Silver.
+Read about the gift.

 - Investigate how AI systems can be used to equitably address poverty and challenges relating to race and public health.